masalachai/epp-rtk-java-extras/README.md

 There are more unorganized modifications for EPP RTK that I am using.
 I will release those as well after some refactoring.

 To build the library, just clone the repo and run the ant build script.
+It builds with Bouncy Castle 1.5 and EPP RTK 0.9.9.

 To use it, just create objects of the inherited EPPClient class provided in this library instead of the EPP RTK one.